fatalinha/AutoSub/README.md

 # AutoSub
+Automatic subtitling is the task of obtaining the target language subtitles for a source video in an automatic way.
 This repository documents relevant resources for automatic subtitling.

 ## Data
 **MuST-Cinema (https://ict.fbk.eu/must-cinema/)**